AWARE-US: Preference-Aware Infeasibility Resolution in Tool-Calling Agents: Related Work

-In structured search, the empty-answer problem is commonly handled via query relaxation dropping/weakening conjunctive predicates until the query becomes satisfiable \cite{mottin2013probabilistic, ikeda2024efficient, mottin2014iqr}.
-The PVLDB probabilistic formulation models relaxation as a sequential optimization problem that trades off (i) the likelihood a user accepts a relaxation and (ii) the utility of resulting answers, but notes the search over relaxation sequences can be exponential in the number of predicates \cite{mottin2014iqr}.
-IQR operationalizes this with a query-relaxation tree and proposes one relaxation at a time, updating via user yes/no feedback often requiring multiple rounds when early relaxations are rejected \cite{mottin2014iqr}.
-More recent work improves result-set quality and efficiency, use MMR to return diversity-aware answers and highlight that enumerating relaxed queries is infeasible \cite{ikeda2024efficient}.
+\textbf{Infeasibility Resolution in Database Systems} Empty answers in structured search are commonly handled via query relaxation, dropping or weakening conjunctive predicates until satisfiable \citep{mottin2013probabilistic, ikeda2024efficient, mottin2014iqr}.
+Prior work formulates relaxation as sequential optimization trading off user acceptance and answer utility, but the search over relaxation sequences can be exponential \citep{mottin2014iqr}.
+IQR uses a relaxation tree with iterative yes/no feedback \citep{mottin2014iqr}, and later methods improve efficiency and result quality (e.g., MMR for diversity) while noting enumerating relaxed queries is infeasible \citep{ikeda2024efficient}.
+These approaches generally use fixed objectives/acceptance models rather than inferring user-specific constraint importance from dialogue.

-However, these database-centric approaches typically use pre-set objectives or acceptance models instead of inferring user-specific constraint importance from dialogue.
-As a result, handling infeasibility can can require exploring large parts of the exponential search space or interaction-heavy, motivating preference elicitation to guide repairs toward what the user actually values.